top of page

 So much fear surrounds the potential harm that can be caused by AI; amplifying hate speech, misinformation, plagiarism, environmental impact etc. but what about the potential good?

-This project was created in three days for the 2024 Eyemyth/Unboxed Labs Artist Residency as a kind of thought experiment, to attempt to address the burning question: ‘is AI fundamentally good or intrinsically bad?’
+The first incarnation of this project was created in three days for the 2024 Eyemyth/Unboxed Labs Artist Residency as a kind of thought experiment, to attempt to address the burning question: ‘is AI fundamentally good or intrinsically bad?’

 And if AI is the culmination of the output of human creativity, can we even explore ‘are humans fundamentally good or intrinsically bad?’